Keparoo/kepweb/README.md

 npm build
 ```

-To start a local web server that serves the production build storted in ./dist (preview the production build locally)
+To start a local web server that serves the production build stored in ./dist (preview the production build locally)

 ```bash
 npm preview